Jedediah Bila Reflects On Her Big Move: ‘Time For A New Adventure’

 “I knew you would move as soon as you all had the virus and plus the baby…no surprise I imagine that many of you are leaving the city….as would I,” said a second fan.

-“Congratulations and godspeed on your new adventure!” stated a third fan.
+“Congratulations and godspeed on your new adventure!” stated a third user.

-“I wish you much happiness in your new home with your beautiful family!” said a fourth follower.
+“I wish you much happiness in your new home with your beautiful family!” said a fourth person.

-Jedediah did not disclose where her family would be moving in the comments section of the share.
-Many of her followers questioned the television personality directly where she would be relocating to next to no avail.
+Jedediah did not disclose where her family would be moving, although many of her followers asked the television personality directly where she would be relocating.

 Prior to her work as a correspondent on Fox & Friends, Jedediah spent 11 months on The View and left the show in 2017.
-She co-hosted alongside panelists Whoopi Goldberg, Joy Behar, Sunny Hostin, Paula Faris, and Sara Haines.
+At that time, she co-hosted alongside panelists Whoopi Goldberg, Joy Behar, Sunny Hostin, Paula Faris, and Sara Haines.